 Why Become a HR Manager

 Trends in Human Resources suggest the industry is experiencing an exciting phase of growth and change.
 Professionals within this field can expect to enjoy a progressive and fulfilling career.
 Over the past ten years, the number of HR positions has grown from 43,600 to 47,900 and is expected to continue to grow.
-By 2020, it is expected that there will be an additional 25,000 – 50,000 job openings.

 But before we dive in, it’s important to know what is the role of Human Resources, and who is best suited to the top spots.
 Underpinned by a fundamental ability to communicate and engage with people from all backgrounds, HR is a distinctly strategic role which encompasses policy, process and practice.
 Professionals in this sector have a responsibility to individual employees of all levels, managers, and the wider needs of the organisation.